Southwest Texas League

 The Southwest Texas League was a minor league baseball league that played in the 1910 and 1911 seasons.
 The Southwest Texas League played as a six–team Class D level league and consisted of teams based exclusively in Texas.
+The Brownsville Brownies and Beeville Orange Growers teams won the two league championships.

 History

 The Southwest Texas League began play as a six–team Class D level minor league in the 1910 season, with all six franchises based in Texas.
 The league president was B.S.
 Dickinson.
 Charter members were the Bay City Rice Eaters from Bay City, Texas, Beeville Orange Growers from Beeville, Texas, Brownsville Brownies from Brownsville, Texas, Corpus Christi Pelicans from Corpus Christi, Texas, Laredo Bermudas from Laredo, Texas and Victoria Rosebuds from Victoria, Texas.

 In their first season of league play, games began on April 21, 1910.
 The league was divided into half–seasons, with the Victoria Rosebuds winning the first half and the Brownsville Brownies winning the second half.
 The league had a total of five no–hit games in 1910.
 The first occurred on April 29, 1910, when Henry Trigg of Corpus Christi threw a no–hitter against the Brownsville Brownies in a 1–0 victory.
 On May 29, 1910, Si Platzer of Bay City threw a no–hitter against Corpus Christi, winning the game 2–0.
 On June 26, 1910, John Taff, pitching for Brownsville threw the league's third no–hitter of the season, defeating Corpus Christi 1–0.
 John Taff threw his second no–hitter of the season on July 14, 1910, defeating Beeville 5–0.
 In a losing effort, Desiderio Hernandez, pitching for Laredo threw the fifth league no–hitter of the season on July 30, 1910, losing to Corpus Christi 3–2.

 Victoria, who won the first half pennant, also had the league's best overall record at 72–45.
 Brownsville, had the second best overall record at 68–47, winning the second half pennant.
-Both finished ahead of the 3rd place Bay City Rice Eaters (59–56), followed by Laredo (54–61), Beeville (52–64) and Corpus Christi (42–74), who had been involved in four no–hit games in 1910.
+Both finished ahead of the third place Bay City Rice Eaters (59–56), followed by Laredo (54–61), Beeville (52–64) and Corpus Christi (42–74), who had been involved in four no–hit games in 1910.
 Victoria was led by a league leading 28 wins from pitcher Larry Gilbert.
 In the 1910 Finals, the Brownsville Brownies defeated the Victoria Rosebuds 4 games to 2.